BioCrossCoder/camltree/README.md

 ## Introduction

-A bioinformatics tool, mainly used for phylogeny analysis of functional microgenes from mitochondria and viruses, and it is also suitable for any nucleic acid sequences or amino acid sequences.
+A bioinformatics tool, mainly used for phylogeny analysis for viral and mitochondrial genomes, and it is also suitable for smaller-scale projects (containing dozens or fewer genes) concerning eukaryotic genomes (such as the nuclear genome).
+Both nucleic acid sequences and amino acid sequences can be used for input sequences.

+## Platform and environment requirement

+1. The operating environment should be Windows 10 or Windows 11.
+2. The MacOS version is under testing.
+3. JAVA Running Environment (JRE) is necessary for running embedded FigTree/ALTER/MACSE, so it is recommended to install JAVA before running CamlTree.

 ## Installation

 1. Installers for all files about CamlTree can be downloaded from https://github.com/BioCrossCoder/camltree/releases/.
-2. Windows 10 and 11 are supported, there are two ways to download and install CamlTree, one is quick that just double click the CamlTree_setup.exe, icons appear on the computer desktop, then click it to run CamlTree; the other is that double click the CamlTree-win32-x64-2.2.0.zip, then unzip it, and run CamlTree directly from this folder.
+2. There are two ways to download and install CamlTree.
+One is to click the CamlTree_setup.exe for a quick start, the other way is to click the CamlTree-win32-x64-2.2.0.zip, then unzip it, and run CamlTree directly from the folder.

+## Quick start

+Please click [user.md](./docs/User.md) or click the “Guidance” button on the main interface of the software.

 ## Features

 + Easy to use with powerful functions.
 + A brief and beautiful responsive graphical user interface.
 + A desktop application supports Windows.

-    ***We used to support MacOS before successfully in `v1.x.x` versions, but it was not maintained anymore.
-Acutally, the permission issues in MacOS forcing us to drop support for it as we do not have enough time to waste on resolving this problem.***
-+ Integrated several popular third-party tools in the field and users can customize the operating parameters of them.
++ Integrated several popular third-party tools in the field and users can customize their operating parameters.

 ## Comparison